 “Why do you have so much hair on your vagina?”

 Okay.
-You know that special effect that they have in cartoons where the character’s eyes bulge out and you hear the old-fashioned Model T car horn blaring?
-Well, that was me.
-Me and EVERYONE ELSE in the room.
+You know how, in old cartoons when a character is shocked, his eyes bulge out and you hear the antique Model T car horn blaring?
+Yeah?
+Well, that was me!
+Me and EVERYONE ELSE IN THE ROOM!

-Then, at the exact moment that my body was debating its fight or flight options, a voice mercifully came over the loudspeaker to announce that the ride was experiencing some kind of technical difficulty.
+Then, at the exact moment that my body was debating its fight or flight options, a voice mercifully came over the loudspeaker to announce that the ride was experiencing a technical difficulty.
 Or something like that.
-Honestly, I have no idea what it said.
-My vagina had just been the topic of a small focus group!
+Honestly, I have no fucking idea what it said.
+MY VAGINA HAD JUST BEEN THE TOPIC OF A SMALL FOCUS GROUP!
 I was too busy picking up the shattered pieces of my dignity from the floor and trying to keep every ounce of blood from rushing to my face.

 I can’t explain why I felt the need to defend myself to these strangers.
-Fearing that everyone in the room would think me some sort of deformed, wooly mammoth (and not understand, as any human should, that ANY hair there is foreign to a child), I found myself blurting out … “It’s not that much really” … to the room and then hauling ass, my boy in tow, for the exit.
-I don’t think I stopped until I reached the space under my bed in the hotel room.
+I needed them to know I was clean … groomed … manicured even.
+And not some sort of 1970s, freakishly shaggy wooly mammoth.
+Thus, before I could stop myself, I blurted out … “It’s not that much really” … to the entire room of people.
+About the quantity of pubic hair.
+On my vagina.
+And then hauling ass with my kid for the exit.
+I don’t think I stopped until I reached the nasty crawl space under my bed in the hotel room.